jin-co/web-mobile/Angular/angular-cheatsheet/README.md

 -> add `formControlName` to specify the control above (e.g. <input formControlName="username"> or <input [formControlName]="'username'">) -> then set validation in the .ts file in side `FormControl`
+* to group fields
+-> create a `FormGroup` with name in .ts file
+-> add `formGroupName` to the element that wraps the targeted fields -> set the value of `formGroupName` with the name above